 First, Hillary lost the election.
 I started crocheting pink hats for the Pussyhat Project, and we made a 7 foot long quilted banner for the Women's March in Washington (and one for NOLA too).
 But it was when I saw the sea of pink that I realized that there were millions of us out there making pink hats -- involved in a crafty and quilting world.
 We were strong, and until the Women's March, largely invisible.

 Second, I made a quilt for the PILF auction at the law school.
 This is the group that raises money to allow students to do non-profit and pro bono work in the summers.
 I actually forgot that I had promised them a quilt.
-So, I looked around my stash and found a bunch of Star Wars material, including a panel.
+So, I looked around my stash and found a bunch of Star Wars material, including a panel kit.
 So, in a few hours, I had quickly pieced up and machine quilted.
 It sold for auction around $300!
-I told Denise at Mes Amis Quilt Shop and asked, "Can you do that with Star Wars materials?"
+I told Denise at Mes Amis Quilt Shop and she asked, "Can you do that with Star Wars materials?"
 As a law professor, I hadn't given it a second thought - First Sale.
-And I I knew from my fan fiction work that Disney (the content owner) would not likely care that I donated a quilt from legally bought fabric to support pro bono law students.
+And I I knew from my fanfiction copyright research work that Disney (the content owner) would not likely care that I donated a quilt from legally bought fabric to support pro bono law students.
 But it got me thinking...

 And then two other surprises happened.
 First, I started to reach out to quilters, and it was amazing.
 This project became about community, about working with others.
 This is different from the Durationator project which was about teaching law students.
 Instead, the quilting project is about learning and working with other quilters and the industry to understand the world.
 The law students will still be learning.
 But this project is about me learning.
 And then taking my new knowledge, and applying it to my superhuman copyright knowledge.

-A Quilting Room of One's Own
+Elizabeth's Quilting Room(s) of One's Own,

-Virgina Woolf believed that women writers needed a room of their own.
+Virginia Woolf believed that women writers needed a room of their own.
 It was a feminist thing.
 Quilters often want to show off their "room".
 I think this is an important aspect.
 We'll keep exploring why.
 For now, here is my Quilting Room of My Own.
 This way year one.
 This is was before Quiltfolk came to the house to photograph the space.
 Cute, under control.